yowainwright/pastoralist/README.md

 }
 ```

-In the code above pastoralist has removed `trim` as it no longer needed to be a resolution!

 ---

-## How Pastoralist works
+## How does Pastoralist work?

 **Pastoralist** manages `overrides` and `resolutions` so you don't have to!

-Pastoralist is comprised of a few functions which read `package.json` files and reduce overrides or resolutions within the root `package.json` into a single `pastoralist.appendix` object.
+Pastoralist is comprised of a few functions which read `package.json` file(s) and reduce overrides or resolutions within the root `package.json` into a single `pastoralist.appendix` object.

-- Pastoralist adds an`pastoralist.appendix` with a list of "resolved" dependencies.
+- Pastoralist adds a `pastoralist.appendix` with a list of "resolved" dependencies.
 - Better yet, if Pastoralist observes an `override` or `resolution` is no longer needed, it removes it from `resolutions`, `overrides`, and the pastoralist `appendix` object.
 - This means with Pastoralist, your **only** concern is adding dependencies to the `overrides` and `resolutions` objects.

 ### Key notes

 - Pastoralist does **not** manage what is added to overrides and resolutions objects.
-- Pastoralist does manage dependenceis that exists in a `package.json`'s overrides or resolutions objects.
+- Pastoralist does manage dependenceis that exist in a `package.json`'s `overrides` or `resolutions` object.
 - Pastoralist will remove overrides and resolutions if they become unneeded according to child `package.json`'s spec!
 - View the [Pasture lifecycle doc](./docs/pasture-lifecycle.md) to get some visuals into what Pastoralist has got going on!